Laurie Graham (novelist)

-Laurie Graham (born 25 November 1947 in Leicester, England) is a journalist, radio scriptwriter and novelist.
+Laurie Graham (born 25 November 1947) is an English journalist, radio scriptwriter and novelist.
 She lives in London.

 Career

-Graham is an occasional contributor to The Spectator.
+Graham was born in Leicester.
+She is an occasional contributor to The Spectator.
 She wrote a weekly column for The Daily Telegraph and the Sunday Telegraph newspapers from 1987 to 1991.
 She was also Contributing Editor to She magazine and Cosmopolitan.
-Graham has written twenty two novels and several volumes of non-fiction.
+She has written twenty two novels and several volumes of non-fiction.
 Graham is published by Quercus in the United Kingdom.